tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 A [Mimblewimble](../mimblewimble-1/MainReport.md) blockchain relies on two complimenting aspects to provide security; [Pederson Commitments](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments) and range proofs (in the form of [Bulletproof range proofs](../../cryptography/bulletproofs-and-mimblewimble/MainReport.md)).
 Pederson Commitments provide perfectly hiding and computationally binding commitments, i.e. the confidentiality aspect, and range proofs provide assurance that the currency cannot be inflated and that 3<sup>rd</sup> parties cannot lock away ones funds.
 Due to the fact that Mimblewimble commitments are totally confidential and that ownership cannot be proofed, anyone can try to spend or mess with unspent coins embedded in those commitments.
 Fortunately any new UTXO requires a range proof, and this is impossible to create if the input commitment cannot be opened.

 The role that Bulletproof range proofs play in securing the blockchain can be demonstrated as follows.
 Let $ C\_a(v\_1 , k\_1) $ be the "closed" input UTXO commitment from Alice that a bad actor, Bob, is trying to lock away by adding an additional blinding factor $ k\_{x} $ to the commitment.
+(See [Appendix A](#appendix-a-notation-used) for all notation used.)
 A valid Mimblewimble transaction would have the following form

 $$
 \begin{aligned}